Join us and make YOUR mark on the World!

 - Experience directing project controls functions, including cost estimating, cost control, and cost analysis; experience and demonstrated skill directing, planning and scheduling functions, including schedule development, control and analysis.

-- Demonstrated expert level of understanding of general project controls technical skills and the integration of all of the components of an Earned Value Management System with DOE 413.3 and EIA 748 guidelines including organizational, planning, accounting, analysis and revision process areas.
+- Expert level of understanding of general project controls technical skills and the integration of all the components of an Earned Value Management System with DOE 413.3 and EIA 748 guidelines including organizational, planning, accounting, analysis and revision process areas.

 - Experience performing statistical analysis, schedule monitoring and computer architecture and operations to disseminate, create, and present highly detailed and complex financial information to diverse audiences.

-- Demonstrated expert knowledge and experience in using project controls operating systems such as Primavera, Cobra, or MS Project, and expert knowledge using Microsoft Office tools.
+- Expert knowledge and experience in using project controls operating systems such as Primavera, Cobra, or MS Project, and expert knowledge using Microsoft Office tools.

 - Experience leading project controls tools installations, upgrades, and connectivity integration.